-- The MMU recommends that PJM clarify, modify and document its process for dispatching reserves and energy when SCED indicates that supply is less than total demand including forecasted load and reserve requirements.
-The modifications should define: a SCED process to economically convert reserves to energy; a process for the recall of energy from capacity resources; and the minimum level of synchronized reserves that would trigger load shedding.
+- The MMU recommends that PJM stop capping the system marginal price in RT SCED and instead limit the sum of violated reserve constraint shadow prices used in LPC to \$1,700 per MWh.
+PJM no longer caps prices in RT SCED, but with fast start pricing PJM continues to apply a cap to the system marginal price in the pricing run (LPC).
 (Priority: Medium.
-First reported 2020.
-Status: Not adopted.) - The MMU recommends that PJM stop capping the system marginal price in RT SCED and instead limit the sum of violated reserve constraint shadow prices used in LPC to \$1,700 per MWh.
-(Priority: Medium.
 First reported Q1, 2021.
-Status: Not adopted.) - The MMU recommends that PJM adjust the ORDCs during spin events to reduce the reserve requirement for synchronized and primary reserves by the amount of the reserves deployed.
+Status: Not adopted, October 2022.) - The MMU recommends that PJM adjust the ORDCs during spin events to reduce the reserve requirement for synchronized and primary reserves by the amount of the reserves deployed.
 (Priority: Medium.
 First reported 2021.
 Status: Not adopted.)